 The Nez Perce Tribe is federally recognized as a sovereign government with headquarters located in Lapwai, Idaho.
 There are approximately 3,500 Nez Perce Tribal members, two-thirds of whom live on or near the reservation.
 The name "Nez Perce" was given to the Tribe through an interpreter with the 1805 Lewis and Clark expedition.
+The French

-The French Canadians interpreted the meaning as "Pierced Nose."
+Canadians interpreted the meaning as "Pierced Nose."
 However this cultural practice was not common to the Nimi'ipuu. which is how the Nez Perce refer to themselves.
-Nimiipuu means the "real people" or "we the people".
+Nimi'ipuu means the "real people" or "we the people".

-Anthropological evidence documents that the Nimiipuu have inhabited their homelands for well over 11,000 years.
-The traditional homeland of the NiMiiPuu is North Central Idaho, including areas in Southeastern Washington, Northeastern Oregon with usual and accustomed areas in Western Montana and Wyoming.
-The Nimi'ipuu aboriginal territory was approximately 17 million acres or approximately 70 thousand square kilometers or 27 thousand square miles; including the Clearwater River Basin, the South and Middle forks of the Salmon River rights that the Nez Perce Tribe have always possessed.
-These include the right to hunt, gather and graze livestock and the right to fish in all usual and accustomed places.
+Anthropological evidence documents that the Nimi'ipuu have inhabited their homelands for well over 11,000 years.
+The traditional homeland of the Nimi'ipuu is North Central Idaho, including areas in Southeastern Washington, Northeastern Oregon with usual and accustomed areas in Western Montana and Wyoming.
+The Nimi'ipuu aboriginal territory was approximately 17 million acres or approximately 70 thousand square kilometers or 27 thousand square miles; including the Clearwater River Basin, the South and Middle forks of the Salmon River right to hunt, gather and graze livestock and the right to fish in all usual and accustomed places.